box-shadow property is one of the properties introduced in CSS3 to enable developers with the ability to add shadow effects to HTML elements.

 box-shadow property is used for attaching one or more drop shadows to an HTML element.
 You can create drop shadows on any HTML element.
 You can even give them that "blurred" effect (also known as "Gaussian blur").

 You can specify which color the drop shadow should be as well as it's offset from its box (i.e. how far it should drop down/away from the HTML element that you apply the drop shadow to).

 box-shadow property accepts a comma-separated list of shadows, each specified by 2-4 length values, an optional color, and an optional

 inset keyword.
-Omitted lengths are 0; omitted colors are chosen by the browser/user agent.
+Omitted lengths are 0; omitted colors are taken from the

 See below for an explanation.

 - This keyword specifies that no drop shadow will be added to the element.
 If you use this keyword, there's no need to add the other values.